AmamMcMam/Team-A-Agile/README.md

 1. Open the frontend folder

 2. In the root of the frontend folder create a file called ".env".

-	+-- frontend
-	|   +-- .env

 3. Inside the .env file, copy the code below replacing the 'placeholder' with the port number of the backend api.
 Make sure to save the file once added.
 ```
 API_URL=http://localhost:placeholder/api
 ```